RaresCon/OOP_Proiect/README.md

   - UpgradesPage

+- Observable - class used for the Observer Pattern (notification system)

+  - Database

+- Observer - abstract class used for the Observer Pattern (notification system)

-The PageFunction interface contains functions that are **crucial for the site** to work properly, so everytime you would like to add a new type of page, you have to implement your own function for linking the pages and the function to set the state of a session.
+The PageFunction interface contains methods that are **crucial for the site** to work properly, so everytime you would like to add a new type of page, you have to implement your own method for linking the pages and the function to set the state of a session.
 There is a standard implementation for setting the next page in the abstract Page class, but if you want a specific checking before setting the next page, you should override it with your **own implementation**.

 #### Design Patterns